yringler/rocket2anki/README.md

 ## Limitations
 1. This script is not able to download content you didn't pay for.
 (Yes, I checked.
 Purely for research purposes.)
 I mean, you can probably figure something out, but that's probably a federal crime.
 2. It can only download one language level at a time.
 For example, to download the whole rocket spanish, you'd have to run it 3 times, once for each level.
+3. It doesn't support languages with alternate alphabets, where you'd want the pronunciation along with the translation, and possibly the symbol (in the case of Chinese) along with both the English and the Chinese.

 [anki home]: https://apps.ankiweb.net/
 [spanish dashboard]: https://app.rocketlanguages.com/members/products/1/dashboard